 Better farming practices will also be needed especially as phosphorus and other resources are expected to become scarcer.

-If you are investor who thinks environmental considerations aren't material, you might want to take a closer look now.
+If you are an investor who thinks environmental considerations aren't material, you might want to take a closer look now.
 These are now issues of significant financial value, not just ethics.

 The rising sea level also has implications.